headassbtw/LootSaber/README.md

 Planned Features:
-change coin system to XP system add more UI add animations, make it more like lootbox openings in other games
+change coin system to XP system, add more UI, add animations, make it more like lootbox openings in other games

 Current Featrures:
-downloading random assets from the db hooking song results to get score, FC/S/SS/PB
+downloading random assets from the db, hooking song results to get score, FC/S/SS/PB